 - Bake for 20 minutes, or until the lentil filling starts to bubble up.
 Remove from the oven and turn on your oven’s broiler.
 Place the pan under the broiler for a few minutes until the crust is golden brown.
 To finish, drizzle with more olive oil and garnish with fresh parsley, if desired.

-- Store any leftovers in an airtight container in the fridge for up to 4 days.
+- Note: if you want the pie to solidify more, allow it to rest for at least 20 minutes in the pan.
+Store any leftovers in an airtight container in the fridge for up to 4 days.